sumitmukhedkar/SMS-Sender-Program/README.md

 # SMS-Sender-Program
-SMS Sender is used to send bulk sms
+SMS Sender is used to send bulk sms.